SS Dundee: SMS Leopard

 By March 1917 Dundee was commanded by a Commander Selwyn Day, RNR, and was serving in the 2nd Cruiser Squadron.
 On 16 March she was patrolling the Norwegian Sea with the armoured cruiser when they sighted a cargo ship that had Norwegian flags and "NORGE" (Norwegian for "Norway") painted on both sides, was flying the Norwegian ensign, and carrying the name Rena.
 Achilles overtook the merchant ship and ordered her to stop for Dundee to inspect her.
-Dundee lowered one her boats, in which she sent a boarding party of five ratings led by a lieutenant to inspect the ship.
+Dundee lowered one of her boats, in which she sent a boarding party of five ratings led by a lieutenant to inspect the ship.